rfjolnisson/k-guides/README.md

 **To View:** Open in browser, use Cmd+P / Ctrl+P to generate PDF

+**NEW: Deployable Package Bundles**
+- Real JSON bundles extracted from ktdev45 with all dependencies
+- 85+ records per package, deployment-ready format
+- Interactive JSON viewer integrated in guide
+- See [`package-extractor/`](package-extractor/) for extraction system

 ---

 #### [Why Separate Booking Numbers Enable Better Guest Service](../quanta-docs-duvine/transfer-architecture-magazine.html)